 Using the Small Fruit Adaptor Accessories

 Small fruit adaptor accessories are included with the F-750.
-These accessories are designed to maximize and focus the light when measuring small fruits such as grapes or cherries.
+These accessories are designed to maximize and focus the light when measuring small fruit such as grapes or cherries.
 Two reflector cone sizes are provided to accommodate a variety of small fruit, 11 mm and 19 mm, and a small fruit adaptor, which has three spokes and a central ring, similar to crosshairs or a target.